elgw/kdtree/README.md

 test code.
 Sklearn is probably an interface to [ckdtree](https://github.com/scipy/scipy/tree/main/scipy/spatial/ckdtree/src) but that is just a hypothesis, not a fact.
-The comparison is not fair, as comparisons seldom are since the python code also stores the results (an Nxk matrix).
-And the memory measurement includes the whole Python environment, not just the algorithm and the associated data.
+The comparison is not fair, as comparisons seldom are, since the Python code stores the full results (an Nxk matrix) while that is discarded in my code.
+For sklearn, the memory measurement includes the whole Python environment, not just the algorithm and the associated data.

 Finding the k=5 nearest neighbours for each point among N=1,000.